elkhorn-heavy/walkthroughs/overthewire/natas/level_10.md

 > Find words containing:

-There's an input box for submitting in the "words", whatever "words" are.
-There is also a `View sourcecode` link that certainly seems like a hint.
+There's an input box for entering the "words", whatever "words" are.
+There is also a `View sourcecode` link that seems like a hint.

 ## Approach Strategy